thoughtspot/cs_tools/docs/cs-tools/searchable-content/README.md

       spotapp  Exports the SpotApp associated with this tool.
     ```

-=== "created-objects gather"
+=== "searchable-content gather"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools created-objects gather --help
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools searchable-content gather --help

-    Usage: cstools tools created-objects gather [OPTIONS]
+    Usage: cs_tools tools searchable-content gather [--option, ..., --help]

       Gather and optionally, insert data into Falcon.

       By default, data is automatically gathered and inserted into the platform.
-If save_path argument is used, data will not be inserted and will instead be dumped to the location specified.
+If --export argument is used, data will not be inserted and will instead be dumped to the location specified.

     Options:
       --export DIRECTORY              if specified, directory to save data to